gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

 corrections** (capped), or re-check corners **sequentially** (one corrects while three hold still) — sequential fully eliminates mutual disturbance at the cost of complexity/time.

-Height mode skips the re-check (no manifold-pressure coupling of its level reading).
-This is safe for barrier accounting because `heightSensorMode` is global — all corners run the same barrier count.
+Both modes run the re-check. `heightSensorMode` is global, so all corners run the same barrier count regardless of mode — no club mismatch.

 ### 2.6 Thread sync (summary — see goal-sync-barrier.md)